AI-READI/cds-specification/docs/docs/about.md

 ## Suggestions/Feedback

 Have a suggestion for improving the CDS?
 Need help implementing the CDS?
 Checkout instructions in our [Contributing page](../resources/contributing.md).

+## Inspiration

+The structure and some content of this documentation is inspired by the documentation of the [BIDS specification](https://bids-specification.readthedocs.io/en/stable/).